MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 ## Create an environment in an existing organization

 There are two ways to create a new environment.
 You can either specify an entirely new configuration, or you can copy some configuration settings from an existing environment.

+> [!NOTE]
+> By default, organizations can create *two* environments for every Customer Insights license.
+If your organization owns more than once license, please [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.

 To create an environment: